Oleksandr Tkachenko (journalist): Producer activity

 He was a producer of “Song of Songs”, “House with a Tower”, “Vysotsky.
 Thank You For Being Alive”, “At the River”.

 Moreover, he was the producer of many TV serials, including “Milkmaid from Hatsapetovka”, “Tomorrow Will Be Tomorrow”, “Hope as a Confirmation of Life”, “Polka Dot Heaven” and many others.

 Journalistic activities

 1988‒1991 — editor and presenter of the weekly television program “Youth Studio “Hart” on UT-1 Channel, the Ukrainian state television channel.

 1991‒1994 — correspondent of the Ukrainian representative office of Reuters British News Agency in Kyiv.

 1994 — he created the weekly informational and analytical television program “Epilogue” and became its presenter.

-In 1998‒1999, based on “Nova Mova” TC on the request of Inter TV Channel, he created the author's TV program in the format of interviews with international celebrities called “Faces of the World” for one television season.
+In 1998‒1999, based on “Nova Mova” TC at the request of Inter TV Channel, he created the author's TV program in the format of interviews with international celebrities called “Faces of the World” for one television season.
 The guests of the “Faces” were Dalai Lama, Pinochet, Jean Chretien, Jacques Chirac and others.

 During the presidential elections of 2004, he conducted a televised debate between Viktor Yushchenko and Viktor Yanukovych.

-Since May 23, 2011, he had been broadcasting the TV show “Tkachenko.UA” on 1+1 Channel for several years running.
+Since 23 May 2011 he has been broadcasting the TV show “Tkachenko.UA” on 1+1 Channel for several years running.